 Criminals are working hard to get you to run their programs on your Mac.
 If you click on a link in a malicious e-mail or view a web page that contains an attack, your computer can be infected with malware or ransomware.
 This can cost you money and time, get you in trouble with friends and the law, steal your identity or your disk files, or mess up your computer.

 If Facebook, or any web page, says you should install a Flash upgrade or a Video Codec, DON'T CLICK IT.
 Don't Install "Mac Defender", or similar fake anti-virus scareware.

-Almost all malware out there is not actually viruses but Trojan Horses.
+Almost all malware programs out there are not actually viruses but Trojan Horses.
 That is, the threats are programs that trick YOU into typing your admin password and installing them.
-For example, if you get a mail message that says "From: Microsoft" and has a link to click that will update Microsoft Word, DON'T. Similarly for mail that appears to be from PayPal, EBay, or your bank.
+For example, if you get a mail message that says "From: Microsoft" and has a link to click that will update Microsoft Word, DON'T. Similarly for mail that appears to be from PayPal, eBay, or your bank.
 (Mail senders can be forged.
 Links in mail may not go where you think.)
 If you're browsing a web page and you get a popup window that wants you to update your Flash player, DON'T. (There are multiple fake updaters for Flash, some spread via Facebook.)
 There are current attacks on Macs that do these things.

 I have written elsewhere about general suggestions on home computer security.
 Summary:

 Use common sense.
 To avoid malware problems, use good sense when surfing and clicking.
 Don't enter sensitive information, like credit card numbers, into untrusted or insecure web pages.
 Be suspicious.
 Watch out for scams and fraud.
 Here is a nice article: Mac security: scams and fraud.